dodona-edu/dodona-edu.github.io/en/tested/README.md

 $ git commit -m "My first exercise"
 ```

-Then we must push the changes in the repository to Dodona.
+Then we must push the changes in the repository to Dodona:

 ```bash
 $ git push